-One of the most common reasons for itching are “hot spots” or red, irritated areas that occur when your dog has rubbed, scratched or irritated that area excessively.
+One of the most common reasons for itching is “hot spots” or red, irritated areas that occur when your dog has rubbed, scratched, or irritated that area excessively.
 Certain dog breeds are more prone to hot spots than others, such as golden retrievers, labrador retrievers, german shepherds, and rottweilers.
-All of these dogs have thick coats that trap moisture, making them predisposed to hot spots.
-During the summer, swimming and humid weather make hot spots more likely to develop when moisture is constantly trapped in their coats.
+These dogs have thick coats that trap moisture, making them predisposed to hot spots.
+Swimming and humid weather make hot spots more likely to develop during the summer when moisture is constantly trapped in their coats.
 Some treatments of hot spots include routine grooming, a cone to prevent scratching and licking the area, antibiotics, or creams.
-Shaving the fur around a hot spot can help greatly with healing and to make sure the area doesn’t remain wet and irritated.
+Shaving the fur around a hot spot can help significantly with healing and make sure the area doesn’t remain wet and irritated.
 ElleVet’s CBD+CBDA products have anti-itching properties that can help address and calm your pet’s hot spots.

 Hot spots can also occur if your dog is licking one spot excessively, which could be due to boredom.
-If your pet seems bored they may need more exercise or even a puzzle toy can help keep them mentally stimulated.
-Licking can also be a sign of nerves or stress, because just like humans, dogs can experience many different types of stress.
+If your pet seems bored, they may need more exercise, or even a puzzle toy can help keep them mentally stimulated.
+Licking can also be a sign of nerves or stress because, just like humans, dogs can experience many different types of stress.
 Some of the most common things that can stress your pup are loud noises, new environments, or being left alone for long periods of time.
-Dogs are very social creatures and loneliness and lack of mental and physical stimulation takes its toll on animals.
+Dogs are very social creatures, and loneliness and lack of mental and physical stimulation take their toll on animals.
 Licking can be a helpful indication to change your routine or to look closely at how much stimulation your dog is getting.
 Consulting with your veterinarian is a good idea if excessive licking continues even when your dog is properly socialized and exercised.

 Dogs can also experience dry skin, especially if you live in a place with low humidity.
-This may look similar to dandruff on humans and can cause your dog to itch and scratch constantly.
+This may look similar to dandruff on humans and can constantly cause your dog to itch and scratch.
 Dry skin can be caused by environmental factors or commercial food, which often does not have the oils that contribute to healthy skin and coat.
-A high quality dog food is well worth it to make sure your dog’s coat stays shiny and healthy with calm skin.
+High-quality dog food is well worth it to make sure your dog’s coat stays shiny and healthy with calm skin.
 Over shampooing or grooming can cause dry skin, as dogs do not require the same frequency of bathing as humans.

-If the itching doesn’t seem to get better or stop with any of these solutions please reach out to your veterinarian.
+If the itching doesn’t get better or stop with any of these solutions, please reach out to your veterinarian.
 The ElleVet team is also always there to help answer any questions you may have about your dog’s overall wellbeing and how we can help with itchy skin.